October 31, 1968

 Jacob and Nikolai have been pen pals for years.
 Despite working in competing space programs and living half a world away from each other, they find kinship in correspondence.

-But when pressure comes down from high ranking Soviet officials, mistakes and miscalculations become commonplace, and people begin disappearing mysteriously.
-Nikolai suspects something sinister.
-It is your job to uncover the truth . . . a truth hidden in the very messages you possess.
+But when pressure comes down from high ranking Soviet officials, mistakes become commonplace.
+People begin disappearing mysteriously and Nikolai suspects something sinister.
+Now it is your job to uncover the truth . . . a truth hidden in the very messages you possess.

-In the weeks following the Soviet Moon landing, ABC hosted a series of live televised debates between Natalia Gromyko, special attachée to the Soviet Embassy, and Abner Graves, political pundit and editor of The World Superpower Newsmagazine.
+In the weeks following the Soviet Moon landing, the American Broadcasting Company hosted a series of live televised debates between Natalia Gromyko, special attachée to the Soviet Embassy, and Abner Graves, professor of politics and public affairs at Princeton University.
 Their spirited debates covered topics ranging from the differences in quality of life between the USSR and USA to whether a Moscow baseball team could compete in the World Series.